st22182ti/dotfiles/README.md

 ## File structure

 - `config_files_list.txt`: List of config files to be managed.
-- `config_files.tar.gz`: Tarball of the config files.
+- `config_files/`: Directory to store the config files.
 - `setup.py`: Python script to install & manage the config files.
 - `Makefile`: Makefile to run the setup.py script.